erosDiffusion/ComfyUI-enricos-nodes/README.md

 - **limitation** you need to run the flow once for the compositor to show images
 - **known issue**: the compositing is not scaled, so if you want a 5k image well...
 I hope you have a big enough monitor, but it's not (yet) the goal of this node...
+- upcoming **known issue** the new tooling will require graph changed events to setup frontend only widgets. so reload the wf. if the gui is not coming up in the tool node

 **Now go put a fairy in a forest!**